The Layoff Guide

 SourceApplies to: Montana

-Montana offers up to 28 weeks of regular UI, longer than most states
+Montana provides up to 24 weeks of regular UI

 Researched